-On a sunny afternoon as the mare and I walked beside the stream surrounded by leaves of burgundy and gold, I saw three of them.
-They were standing together about fifty yards away, up where the trees were thicker.
-Their features were obscured through the branches, but they appeared to be two girls and a young boy.
-I could not tell for sure.
-As we passed the place where we should have seen their faces, they turned and seemed to walk away from us.
-Their gait seemed more natural and for a moment, I relaxed and thought that they were simply some local kids playing in the woods as I had done when I was young.
+On a sunny afternoon in late fall I saw three of them standing together, about fifty yards up the slope from where the mare and I stood.
+The trees were thicker there and they were surrounded by leaves of burgundy and gold.
+Their features, if they had any, were obscured through the branches and I could not tell age or gender.
+As they moved away from us, their gait seemed more natural and for a moment, I relaxed and thought that they were simply some local children playing in the woods as I had done when I was young.

 I saw them again from time to time, but always in the distance.
 As fall progressed into winter, the forest grew colorless again and I suspected I would not see them again until spring.